jdart1/arasan-chess/doc/BUILD.md

 - release: builds the release tarball
 - install: installs the chess engine on the system (requires root or sudo)

+By default the Makefile will build a "generic" executable that will be relatively slow but run on practically all systems except very old ones.
+This generic compile currently assumes SSE2 support at least is present, for an x86 or x86_64 architecture.

-The Makefile supports compilation for specific processor instruction sets.
+The Makefile supports compilation for more modern processor instruction sets.

 Supported instruction sets at present are:

-- popcnt (implies also: sse3, sse4, sse4.1)
+- modern (implies support for: popcnt, ssse3, sse4.1)
-- bmi2 (includes popcnt)
-- avx2 (includes bmi2)
+- avx2 (assumes also "modern" instructions, plus bmi2)

 The BUILD_TYPE variable can be used to specify the desired instruction set for the compilation: this works not just with the chess engine, but with